OnyedikachiOzoani/stats-preview-card-component/README.md

 ## Acknowledgments

 All thanks to Frontend Mentor for sharing this project challenge.
-They've helped practise my Frontend skills.
+They've helped me practise my Frontend skills.

 **Thanks for checking out my project**